WHMCS Hosting: Compare Hosting

 Can WHMCS be used for other industries besides hosting?

-Yes, you can use WHMCS to sell other products as well.
-There are plugins available to extend the functionality to sell other products and services.
+Yes.
+You can use WHMCS to sell other products as well.
 Out-of-the-box, WHMCS offers inventory management, product options and custom fields, and download distribution so you can sell software, ebooks, and other digital products.
+Additionally, there are plugins available to extend the functionality to sell other products and services.

 What billing cycles can I offer my customers with WHMCS?